Parable of the Renegades [BETA Version]

-A comparison between the bronze-haired girl and Rea began to play in Lucas' head.
-Their faces were situated parallel to each other for a second then slowly, they began to converge until they overlapped each other.
+A comparison between the bronze-haired girl and Rea played in Lucas' head.
+Their faces were situated parallel to each other for a second, then slowly converged until they overlapped each other.
 Their hairstyles and hair color were different, but the shape of their faces and their eyes were almost a perfect match.
 The result of this comparison was 91.69%.

 Lucas was disturbed beyond belief.
-Without warning, he got his hands firmly clasped around Davis' neck and shook him almost like he was trying to make a broken toy work.
+Without warning, his hands found themselves firmly clasped around Davis' neck, and they shook him like they were trying to make a broken toy work.

 "Why...
 Why...?
 WHY!?
 Why did you have to compare her with Rea!?"
-He roared as waterworks of tears flooded down his hidden eyes.
+Lucas roared as waterworks of tears flooded down his hidden eyes.
 "Now I can never unsee that!"

 "Lucas Thorne?
 You're...
 Lucas, right?"

 "Huh?"
 Lucas came to his senses and saw the state his friend was in.
-At this point, Davis was already foaming out of his mouth as a hand was barely raised in an attempt to plead Lucas to stop.
+At this point, Davis was already foaming out of his mouth and barely raising on of his hands in an attempt to plead Lucas to stop.
 With a shocked yelp, Lucas released Davis from his iron grasp and the poor boy dropped down like a ragdoll and laid sprawled on the hard pavement.

-Within a few feet of the two friends was the bronze-haired girl who had taken some distance away from new fanboys to approach the duo.
-She was silent at first, but her emotions began to leak out when she jumped onto Lucas, wrapping her arms around his neck as she pulled him in.
+Within a few feet of the two friends was the bronze-haired girl who had taken some distance away from her new fanboys to approach the duo.
+She was silent at first, but her emotions leaked out when she jumped onto Lucas, wrapping her arms around his neck and pulling him in.

 "Lucas!
 It really is you!
 Long time, no see!" the girl said, tightening her hug.

-"Hawawawawawawa!"
-Lucas blushed almost immediately and found himself spouting utter gibberish he never thought he would say as this sudden course of action took place.
+Lucas blushed almost immediately and found himself spouting utter gibberish he never thought he would say.
 His hands were trembling so much that he could not lift them and embrace the girl back.

-Lucas' utterances came to a stop when the girl gave him some space to breathe, taking a few steps back, but leaving her hands resting on the now red-faced boy's shoulders.
+Lucas' utterances came to a stop when the girl took a few steps back, giving him some space to breathe.
+Her hands never left the now red-faced boy's shoulders, though.

 Lucas felt like he was already dead and living in heavenly paradise when he was suddenly alerted by the sound of coughing.
 His blush immediately vanished after coming back to reality.